commaai/opendbc/README.md

 * [*How Do We Control The Car?*](https://www.youtube.com/watch?v=nNU6ipme878&pp=ygUoY29tbWEgY29uIDIwMjEgaG93IGRvIHdlIGNvbnRyb2wgdGhlIGNhcg%3D%3D) by [@robbederks](https://github.com/robbederks) from COMMA_CON 2021
 * [*How to Port a Car*](https://www.youtube.com/watch?v=XxPS5TpTUnI&t=142s&pp=ygUPamFzb24gY29tbWEgY29u) by [@jyoung8607](https://github.com/jyoung8607) from COMMA_CON 2023

+Tools
+* [can_print_changes.py](https://github.com/commaai/openpilot/blob/master/selfdrive/debug/can_print_changes.py): diff the whole CAN bus accross two drives, such as one without any LKAS and one with LKAS
+* [cabana](https://github.com/commaai/openpilot/tree/master/tools/cabana#readme): our tool for reverse engineering CAN messages

 ## Come work with us -- [comma.ai/jobs](https://comma.ai/jobs)